bitcashorg/smartsale/README.md

 ### Packages

+#### Alchemy (`/packages/alchemy`)

+This package integrates with the Alchemy SDK, providing a robust interface for interacting with Ethereum and other blockchain networks.
+It includes utilities for creating and managing blockchain interactions, leveraging Alchemy's powerful API services.

 #### Config TypeScript (`/packages/tsconfig`)

-This package offers a shared TypeScript configuration to standardize TypeScript compilation options across the project.
+This package offers shared TypeScript configurations to standardize TypeScript compilation options across the project.
+It includes specific configurations for different environments and Node.js versions.

-#### Smartsale Contracts (`/packages/@repo/contracts`)

-Contains smart contracts for the Smartsale platform, including auction contracts, ERC20 tokens, and other blockchain-based contracts.
-These are essential for the project's blockchain functionalities.

-#### Smartsale Env (`/packages/app-env`)

-Provides environment configurations and utilities for the Smartsale platform, ensuring that different environments (development, testing, production) can be managed and configured efficiently.

-#### Smartsale Lib (`/packages/@repo/utils`)

-A library of reusable code for the Smartsale platform, including utility functions, blockchain interaction helpers, and common components used across the project.
+#### Jobs (`/packages/jobs`)

+The Jobs package contains background tasks and scheduled processes for the SmartSale platform.
+It utilizes Trigger.dev for managing and deploying these jobs, ensuring efficient handling of asynchronous operations and scheduled tasks.

+#### Supabase (`/packages/supabase`)

+This package integrates with Supabase, providing real-time database functionality, authentication, and storage services.
+It includes type generation and schema validation tools to ensure type safety when interacting with the Supabase backend.

-#### TSConfig (`/packages/tsconfig`)
+#### Tokens (`/packages/tokens`)

-Houses TypeScript configuration files used to compile TypeScript projects within the monorepo.
-It ensures consistency in TypeScript compilation settings.
+The Tokens package likely contains definitions, interfaces, and utilities related to the various tokens used within the SmartSale ecosystem.
+This could include ERC20 token implementations, token standards, and related blockchain interactions.

+For more details on specific packages, refer to their respective README files and package.json configurations.

 ### Hardhat (`/hardhat`)